We seek to build safer spaces for our artists and patrons attending our artists’ shows.

 We advocate for decreased racism, sexism, homophobia, transphobia, and ableism that occur at shows and festivals we partner with, and in rooms and venues we book in.

-We require ourselves to send training materials to all the promoters we work with on safer spaces, gender-neutral or all-gender bathroom policies, sexual harassment at bars and clubs, and training for security, bar and venue staff to treat marginalized individuals and artists with the dignity and respect they deserve when they play or attend a show.
+We are preparing a training manual to send to all the promoters we work with on safer spaces, all-gender bathroom policies, decreasing physical and sexual harassment at bars and clubs, and training for security, bar and venue staff to treat marginalized individuals and artists with the dignity and respect they deserve when they play or attend a show.

-of course, we can never guarantee that every space will be 100% safe, but we are 100% committed to anti-oppression frameworks, and live, breathe and integrate these policies in all the work we do, given we are marginalized individuals ourselves, in how we book our shows, communicate with our artists and promoters, and advocate for more inclusive policies at venues.
+of course, we can never guarantee that every space will be 100% safe, but we are 100% committed to anti-oppression frameworks, as we live, breathe and integrate these policies in all the work we do - given we are minority individuals ourselves - in how we book our shows, communicate with our artists and promoters, and advocate for more inclusive policies at live music engagements.